zexUlt/cuda_tasks/SLAE/README.md

+# SLAE Solver

-This program solves the system of linear equations
+The system of linear equations solver

 ## Building